nmshd/documentation/_includes/use-cases/use-case-consumption-check-if-incoming-request-can-be-rejected.md

-Checks if an incomming request can be successfully rejected.
+Checks if an incoming request can be successfully rejected.

 The items array indicate the decision made for each individual request item in the request.